backdrop-contrib/field_permissions/README.md

 1) Copy all contents of this package to your modules directory preserving subdirectory structure.

 2) Go to Administer -> Modules to install module.
-If the (Drupal core) Field UI module is not enabled, do so.
+If the (Backdrop core) Field UI module is not enabled, do so.

 3) Review the settings of your fields.
 You will find a new option labelled